supranational/blst/README.md

 ## Introductory Tutorial

 Programming is understanding, and understanding implies mastering the lingo.
 So we have a pair of additive groups being mapped to multiplicative one...
 What does it mean?
 Well, this tutorial is not about explaining that, but rather about making the connection between what you're supposed to know about [pairing-based cryptography](https://en.wikipedia.org/wiki/Pairing-based_cryptography) and the interface provided by the library.

-### Serialization

-From the ZCash BLS12-381 specification

-* Fq elements are encoded in big-endian form.
-They occupy 48 bytes in this form.
-* Fq2 elements are encoded in big-endian form, meaning that the Fq element c0 + c1 * u is represented by the Fq element c1 followed by the Fq element c0.
-This means Fq2 elements occupy 96 bytes in this form.
-* The group G1 uses Fq elements for coordinates.
-The group G2 uses Fq2 elements for coordinates.
-* G1 and G2 elements can be encoded in uncompressed form (the x-coordinate followed by the y-coordinate) or in compressed form (just the x-coordinate).
-G1 elements occupy 96 bytes in uncompressed form, and 48 bytes in compressed form.
-G2 elements occupy 192 bytes in uncompressed form, and 96 bytes in compressed form.

-The most-significant three bits of a G1 or G2 encoding should be masked away before the coordinate(s) are interpreted.
-These bits are used to unambiguously represent the underlying element:

-* The most significant bit, when set, indicates that the point is in compressed form.
-Otherwise, the point is in uncompressed form.
-* The second-most significant bit indicates that the point is at infinity.
-If this bit is set, the remaining bits of the group element's encoding should be set to zero.
-* The third-most significant bit is set if (and only if) this point is in compressed form _and_ it is not the point at infinity _and_ its y-coordinate is the lexicographically largest of the two associated with the encoded x-coordinate.

 ### Public Keys and Signatures